Zofran Side Effects

 Generic Name: ondansetron

-Note: This document contains side effect information about ondansetron.
-Some of the dosage forms listed on this page may not apply to the brand name Zofran.
+Note: This page contains side effects data for the generic drug ondansetron.
+It is possible that some of the dosage forms included below may not apply to the brand name Zofran.

 For the Consumer